iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/Design.md

 So instead of having a many-to-many link between *subject* and *teacher*, we have a one-to-many relationship between *teacher* and *subject teacher* and *subject* and *subject teacher*.
 This reduces wasted space to 0 in our model and also makes queries easier to manage.

-With a one-to-one relationship there is exactly one instance of each entity for each instance of another entity.
+With a one-to-one relationship, there is exactly one instance of each entity for each instance of another entity.
 Although this is OK and does provide the possibility to expand the system in future, it might make sense to combine the two.

 So *House* and *Alarm* (with a one-to-one relationship) could be replaced with a single entity called *Alarm Installation*.

-Normalisation is required to ensure that data is stored in the most proper way.
+Normalization is required to ensure that data is stored in the most proper way.
 So for any one data point, there is only one way it should be stored.

 If the same type of information is stored more than once - ie, product details for an order, then this is a **repeating group**.
 It should NOT be stored in the same entity as the order.
 So you would make a new entity to store the repeating group.